milton-mc/milton/README.md

 # milton
 A minecraft client named milton

-Btw not a hacked or cheat client :)
+Btw not a hacked/cheat client :)